WHY DO WHALES BEACH?

 On the other hand, if the surface currents are calm, the whales will mill around in shallow water as you can see in the video below that was taken from a helicopter.
 It shows the whales slowly swimming hither and yonder in a slack current.
 It is so so obvious that, without the flow of the current to guide them off in one direction or another, the lost pod simply mills around with no idea which way to swim.
 You can see that they have NO SENSE OF DIRECTION.

 You can also see several whales that were ripped apart by the sharks.
 Sharks trail these wounded pods all the time.
 The other whales know the sharks are in the area and would like to leave, but again, they need moving water to guide them downstream.
 They stay within earshot of their pod mates because they know if they swim off on their own, the sharks will quickly isolate them and move in for the kill.
 Sharks play the major role in keeping the wounded pod together.
 A wounded pod does not stick tight to each other because of some great love of each other–they stay herded together for protection against shark attack.
 If you remain in a herd of twenty fellow whales, the odds that you will be the next whale eaten by the sharks are one out of twenty.
 Swim off on your own and odds increase one to one.
 The acoustically blind whales know this–they why they stay together.
 Whale scientists also know this, but would rather you believe the whales stay together due to close family ties.
 The strong love bond plays on the hearts of humans and causes them to donate more money to push the whales out to the sharks waiting miles offshore.
-Sometimes I even believe the sharks know the rescue teams are about to feed them so they patrol offshore just waiting for their dinner to be pushed out a little deeper water.
+Sometimes I even believe the sharks know the rescue teams are about to feed them so they patrol offshore just waiting for their dinner to be pushed out to a little deeper water.

 I repeat… the OBVIOUS FACT that stranded whales always swim downstream with the flow of the surface current is clear and unmistakable evidence of biosonar failure.
 The most logical explanation that fits with the million-year history of mass strandings is pressure-related sinus barotrauma induced by natural catastrophic upheavals in their backyard.
-In the order of the most likely first, barosinusitis in odontocetes can be caused by seaquakes, violent volcanic eruptions, underwater explosions, navy sonar, oil industry airguns, and the rare time when a heavenly body slams into the ocean’s surface near a pod of whales.
+In the order of the most likely first, barosinusitis in odontocetes can be caused by seaquakes, violent volcanic explosions, navy sonar, oil industry airguns, and the rare time when a heavenly body slams into the ocean’s surface near a pod of whales.

 Whale Scientists Got it Wrong!